Ministry of the Imperial Household: History

 When this government agency was initially established in 645, it functioned as a tax collector on Imperial land.
-The organization and functions of the Imperial Household were refined and regulated in the Taiho Code, which was promulgated in 701–702 during the reign of Emperor Monmu.
+The organization and functions of the Imperial Household were refined and regulated in the Taihō Code, which was promulgated in 701–702 during the reign of Emperor Monmu.
 The fundamental elements of this system evolved over the course of centuries, but the basic structures remained in place until the Meiji Restoration.

 This Ministry came to be responsible for everything to do with supporting the Emperor and the Imperial Family.
 Significant modifications were introduced in 1702, 1870, and 1889.
 It was reorganized into the Imperial Household Office (宮内府, Kunai-fu) in 1947, with its staff size was downscaled from 6,200 to less than 1,500, and the Office was placed under the Prime Minister.
 In 1949, the Imperial Household Office became the Imperial Household Agency (the current name), and placed under the fold of the newly created Prime Minister's Office (総理府, Sōri-fu), as an external agency attached to it.

 In 2001, the Imperial Household Agency was organizationally re-positioned under the Cabinet Office (内閣府, Naikaku-fu).